San Diego To Recycle Sewer Water Into Tap Water

 In May 2017, San Diego city officials made an important announcement regarding the future of the city’s water supply.
 According to the San Diego Union-Tribune, the city planned to blend treated sewer water with the regular drinking water supply.

-The Board noted that independent scientific reviews and an expert panel worked together for two years to verify the validity of the new regulations.
+The board noted that independent scientific reviews and an expert panel worked together for two years to verify the validity of the new regulations.
 For San Diego’s water recycling project, Pure Water San Diego, the regulation approval was just another step in their multi-year plan.

 According to the Pure Water San Diego website, the goal is to provide one-third of the city’s water supply with recycled water by 2035.
-The water purification process will utilize ozonation, biological activated carbon, and membrane filtration.
+The water purification process will utilize ozonation, biologically activated carbon, and membrane filtration.
 Also, it will use reverse osmosis and UV/advanced oxidation.
 Additionally, the water treatment process will use calcium and carbonate.

 In the first phase of the project, the soon-to-be-built North City Pure Water Facility will first treat the sewer water.
 From there, the water will be sent to the Miramar Reservoir for a holding period.
 At this point, the filtered water is blended with regular tap water.
 Finally, a facility treats the water once more before it’s released as tap water.
 In addition to the North City Pure Water Facility, the city is planning additional locations in Central Area and South Bay.